ifp/schemas/loading.md

 ## 3. Adverts coming from Checker

-The adverts will be loaded with one of three states:
+The adverts will be loaded with one of two states:

 ### A. Adverts to Insert or Update as 'Approved'